+When it comes to flavoring soup, the finer the texture of your salt the quicker it will incorporate.
+Sarah Gavigan, the chef and owner of Otaku Ramen in Nashville, prefers this budget option because she goes through it so fast.
 “I like to use this inexpensive Korean sea salt for everyday cooking.
 I obviously make a lot of soup, and this salt is very fine, almost like talcum, so it dissolves into liquids really well.
 Because it’s 100 percent sea salt, with no additives, it doesn’t have any of that off-putting ammonia taste — it just brightens everything it touches.
 It’s almost like MSG, plumping up flavor.
 I probably use too much of it at home, but it’s just so good.”

-“I’m all about the Hakata Sel De Mer Roti.
-It’s harvested in Mexico and Australia, then imported to Japan where it’s mixed with Japanese seawater before being dehydrated at a high temperature and roasted again.
-This is fine sea salt that truly tastes like the sea, with a relatively mild brininess and a slightly vegetal finish.
-It’s my go-to for high quality beef, game, exotic eggs, and fresh seafood.
+“I’m all about the Hakata Sel De Mer Roti,” says Nick Korbee, the chef at Egg Shop in New York.
+“It’s harvested in Mexico and Australia, then imported to Japan where it’s mixed with Japanese seawater before being dehydrated at a high temperature and roasted again.”
+Korbee loves this globally made salt for its true-to-the-ocean briny taste.
+“It’s my go-to for high-quality beef, game, exotic eggs, and fresh seafood.
 It accentuates natural flavor while providing a subtle earthiness that leaves your guests in awe of your secret umami genius.”

+Carla Perez-Gallardo and Hannah Black mentioned using black sea salt on a dessert they call coconut snow.
+But Bruce Bromberg, co-founder, chef, and owner of Blue Ribbon Restaurants, uses the smoky version of the dark salt on savory things like ribs and roasted vegetables.
 “After moving to Hawaii two years ago I was somewhat disappointed with the quality of the sea salts, but one day at the Farmer’s Market in Waimea, on the Big Island, I stumbled across Hawaiian Volcano Sea Salt.
 It has radically changed the way I use salt and how I cook.
 These salts are derived from waters that are brought up to the surface from 2,200 feet deep and dried by the sun in a natural manner to create a light, flaky crystal.
 The Kiawe Smoked version is amazing for curing and for foods with a bold flavor, like roasts, ribs, and chicken; I like the Guava Smoked for more delicate dishes, like roasted vegetables, poke, and crudo.”